matthewprk/covid-19-trends-in-baltimore-/README.md

 ### Cluster Analyses - Understanding Which Counties are Most Affected

 In order to show a "story" and illustrate how the COVID-19 clusters may have changed over time, cluster analyses were conducted for three dates: April 3, August 4, and December 4, 2020.
-These are three "snapshots" of the data, with April 3 being the earliest date for which confirmed cases and confirmed deaths data were available and December 4 being the most recent data that we had downloaded (as od December 4, 2020).
+These are three "snapshots" of the data, with April 3 being the earliest date for which confirmed cases and confirmed deaths data were available and December 4 being the most recent data that we had downloaded (as of December 4, 2020).
 August 4 was calculated as being athe date in the middle between April 3 and December 4.

 ![alt_text](https://github.com/matthewprk/covid-19-trends-in-maryland-/blob/main/Screenshots%20of%20Data%20Answer/MD%20COVID-19%20Cases%20v%20Deaths_4-3%20scatter%20plot.jpg)